Damodar Mauzo: Personal life

+Activism

-An activist to the core, Damodar Mauzo actively participated in the historic Opinion Poll held in Goa in 1967 to decide the political status of then newly liberated Goa.
+An activist to the core, Mauzo actively participated in the historic Goa Opinion Poll held in Goa in 1967 to decide the political status of then newly liberated Goa.
 He motivated the people of Goa to vote in favour of retaining their distinct identity by rejecting the merger with the neighbouring state of Maharashtra.

-He was in the steering committee of Goa's successful popular movement Konkani Porjecho Avaz (1985–87) that had three demands viz. the Official Language status to Konkani, Statehood to Goa and Inclusion of Konkani in the Eighth Schedule of the Constitution of India.
+He was in the steering committee of Goa's successful popular movement Konkani Porjecho Avaz (1985–87) that had three demands viz, the official language status to Konkani, statehood to Goa, and inclusion of Konkani in the Eighth Schedule of the Constitution of India.
 He has served a five-year term as a member of the Executive Board and Finance Committee of Sahitya Akademi, New Delhi.
 Presently, he is the co-founder and co-curator of the Goa Arts and Literary Festival, an annual event that was started in 2010.

-In 2015, following the assassination of Prof Kalburgi, Mauzo spoke up against the freedom of expression in the country, as well as the "moral policing by the protagonists of mono-culturism".
+In 2015, following the assassination of M. M. Kalburgi, Mauzo spoke up against the freedom of expression in the country, as well as the "moral policing by the protagonists of mono-culturism".
 In a letter to the then president of the Sahitya Akademi, Mauzo demanded that the Akademi send a strong message to those in power that the writers’ body would not tolerate any threat to their freedom.
 He expressed concern over the threat to the creativity of free thinking writers, and what he called the rising trend of intolerance in India.

 In June 2018, Mauzo's life was under threat.
 The fact came to light after a special investigation team (SIT) of the Karnataka police, which was probing the murder of journalist-activist Gauri Lankesh in Bangalore, told the Goa police about the threat to Mauzo's life.
 The threat was allegedly from right-wing organisation Sanathan Sanstha, but the organisation denied the allegations.

 In the aftermath of the threat, the author was given police protection.
 Several activists and writers got together to condemn the threat to Mauzo's life, while also calling for a ban on the Sanathan Sanstha.

-Release of "Tishttavni" :2020
+Release of Tishthavani

-In July 2020, on account of the COVID-19 pandemic, Mauzo released a book of short stories, "Tishttavni" via an online session.
-It was Mauzo's first-ever virtual book-launch.
+In July 2020, on account of the COVID-19 pandemic, Mauzo released a book of short stories, Tishthavani via an online session.
+It was his first-ever virtual book-launch.